Platform: Xbox 360

 If you are like me, you are not a fan of subsequent releases to a franchise, especially annual releases.

 When Gears of War: Judgment was unveiled at E3 2012, people – including me – were surprised to say the least.
 Gears 3, an incredible game with a plethora of content even without DLC, had previously released nine months before this announcement.
 People were not ready yet for a new title with a fresh one already present and hot on store shelves.
-Now fast forward a year and half later where Gears of War: Judgment acts as the most recent title to the series with Epic Games and sister company People Can Fly (the brains behind Bulletstorm) developing the game.
+Now fast forward a year and half later where Gears of War: Judgment acts as the most recent title to the series with Epic Games and sister company People Can Fly (the brains behind Bulletstorm) as the developers.

 Set years before the events of the first Gears of War at the genesis of the Locust invasion, players find themselves at Halvo Bay during brighter looking days where series veteran Damon Baird, lieutenant of Kilo Squad at this time, is being tried as a war criminal alongside his squad.
 Inside a court room facing continuous bombardment from the Locust’s firepower, Kilo Squad is brought forth to explain the reasoning behind their actions, which unfold as you progress in the story.